 Here are a few things to consider when creating a merchandising plan:

 - Decide on the store layout and plan how traffic will flow.
-Your store layout impacts the shopping experience.
+Your store layout or planogram impacts the shopping experience.
 A retail store overflowing with merchandise on crowded racks and disorganized shelves will attract customers who don’t mind hunting for a bargain.
 On the other hand, a well-organized, minimal store does a better job of highlighting specific products and their value.
 You may choose something in between to show a bountiful but not overwhelming product assortment.

 - Create a budget for in-store displays.
 Once you’ve nailed down your store layout, you’ll need product displays, signage, lighting, fixtures, and other props to showcase your products.
 Set a budget so you have money left to purchase inventory and spend on marketing efforts to get people in your store.

 - Consider seasons, holidays, and special occasions.
 Displaying Christmas sweaters in the middle of summer won’t make any sense to shoppers.
 Develop your retail merchandising plan in advance so you can take advantage of seasonal, holiday, and other special occasion displays.

 - Factor in the time it takes to get merchandise on the floor.
 The time it takes to merchandise a store depends on circumstances including how many SKUs you have, whether displays have special requirements (like security), how easily you can move fixtures, and the size of your window displays.

 Aside from planning your in-store retail merchandising displays, a merchandise plan is crucial for streamlining retail merchandising, reducing out-of-stock occurrences, minimizing the need to mark down inventory, and increasing margins.

 You can also use an open-to-buy plan (OTB) to better manage retail inventory.
 An OTB plan is a budget for real-time inventory expenses to make sure you have money available to purchase more inventory at any moment.